dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

-     With complete information (such as your CPU, a debugger, or even a disassembler) can see exactly how code differs --- if we had to satisfy the equivalency judgement of these observers, we could never optimize anything, because they could detect any change.
+     With complete information (such as your CPU, a debugger, or even a disassembler) can see exactly how code differs --- if we had to satisfy the equivalence judgement of these observers, we could never optimize anything, because they could detect any change.
      For example, if you replaced a multiply with a shift or reordered two stores, any disassembler or debugger could see this.